-- Parental Involvement: Teacher and parent satisfaction with parental involvement in decisions about their child's education. - o Results and evaluations for the overall measure and each respondent group: - Teachers - Parents. - Budget-Actual Comparison: School authorities (school boards & charter schools only) report the "Total Expenses" line from the Variance Analysis schedule comparing and explaining the difference in the amount budgeted for 2021/2022, the actual spent and the variance (in both amount and %).
+Component Requirements Access to a Continuum of Supports and Services School authorities are responsible for ensuring that students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.
+To demonstrate it is meeting this responsibility, the school authority must: Identify and report results from related local measures; or Provide a succinct description of the related processes and strategies it has implemented and their impact.
+First Nations, Métis and School authorities are responsible for: Inuit Student Success improving education outcomes for First Nations, Métis and Inuit students through system, program and instructional supports; addressing the systemic education gap for self-identified First Nations, Métis and Inuit students; and supporting the implementation of Truth and Reconciliation Commission recommendations.
+To demonstrate it is meeting this responsibility, the school authority must: Identify and report results from related local measures; or Provide a succinct description of the related processes and strategies it has implemented and their impact.
+Domain: Governance Required AEAMs Parental Involvement Teacher and parent satisfaction with parental involvement in decisions about their child's education.
+Results and evaluations for the overall measure and each respondent group: o Teachers; and o Parents.
+Budget-Actual Comparison School authorities (school boards and charter schools only) report the "Total Expenses" line from the Variance Analysis schedule comparing and explaining the difference in the amount budgeted for 2022/23, the actual spent and the variance (in both amount and percentage). uired Local Component Summary of Financial Results: School authorities are responsible for effectively managing their resources.

-Required Local Component

-Summary of Financial Results:

-School authorities are responsible for effectively managing their resources.
 This includes collaborating with other school authorities, municipalities and community agencies to address student needs and manage the use of public resources.

-- To demonstrate it is meeting this responsibility, the school authority must: - Identify and report results from related local measures or - Provide a succinct description of the related processes and strategies it has implemented. - School boards and charter schools must include a web link to the Audited Financial Statements (AFS) and related unaudited schedules and a web link to the provincial roll up of AFS information: https://www.alberta.ca/k-12-education-financial-statements.aspx. - Accredited funded private school authorities must include a web link to the Audited Financial Statements (AFS) and related unaudited scheduled or provide a financial results summary that: - Provides key financial information about the school year, including information on how the authority spent its funding, significant changes over the prior year (if any) and whether spending was within budget and if not, indicate why and how deficits will be addressed. - Includes program expenditure information in a table or graph format, complete with amounts, for the primary audience - parents and other members of the school's community. - Indicate where more information can be obtained (e.g. contact at central office).
+To demonstrate it is meeting this responsibility, the school authority must: Identify and report results from related local measures; or Provide a succinct description of the related processes and strategies it has implemented and their impact.
+Audited Financial Statements School boards and charter schools must include a web link to the Audited Financial Statements and related unaudited schedules and a web link to the provincial roll up of Audited Financial Statement information: www.alberta.ca/k-12-education-financialstatements.aspx.
+Accredited funded private school authorities must include a web link to the Audited Financial Statements and related unaudited scheduled or provide a financial results summary that: Provides key financial information about the school year, including information on how the authority spent its funding, significant changes over the prior year (if any) and whether spending was within budget and if not, indicate why and how deficits will be addressed.
+Includes program expenditure information in a table or graph format, complete with amounts, for the primary audience - parents and other members of the school's community.